Words by Simon Difford

 When fine-tuning the optimum proportion of one ingredient to another, while also pursuing a perfect fill level in the appropriate glass (wash-line), working in round ounces (30ml, or even half (15ml), quarter (7.5ml) or third-of-an-ounce (10ml) units is sometimes too restrictive.
 Working in millilitres makes measuring in smaller increments of 5ml (approx. 1/6oz) or even 2.5ml (approx. 1/12oz) easier to measure.

-We round up 30ml to equal to 1oz (its actually 29.5735296ml) as this enables cocktail recipes in ounces to easily convert to millilitres.
-Conversely, some common measurements in ml aren't so easy to comprehend or measure in ounces. e.g. the standard legal UK spirits measure of 25ml equals an unfriendly five-sixths of an ounce, which if you're measuring in ounces is best measured in two goes:
+We round up 30ml to equal 1oz (it's actually 29.5735296ml) as this enables cocktail recipes in ounces easier to convert to millilitres.
+Conversely, some common measurements in ml aren't so easy to comprehend or measure in ounces. e.g. the standard legal UK spirits measure of 25ml equals an unfriendly five-sixths of an ounce, which, if you're measuring in ounces is best measured in two goes:

 The following table shows commonly used cocktail measures and their conversion from ml to oz.
-The green to red colour scheme indicates which measures convert easily and those which are more awkward in ounces.
+The green-to-red colour scheme indicates which measures convert easily and which are more awkward in ounces.

 12 drops = 1 dash

 In our recipes, a "spoon" is a volumetric measure of 5ml (1/6oz) and stems from bartenders traditionally measuring this volume with a barspoon.
 Indeed, Bonzer, one of the oldest barspoon brands, continue to design the bowls of their spoons to be exactly 5ml.
 Teaspoons are more variable in size, with bowl capacities ranging from 2.5 to 7.3ml but an average-sized teaspoon is approximately 5ml.

 Liquid - You can measure 5ml (1/6oz) liquid using a barspoon or teaspoon but our Easy Jigger is more accurate.